SkafteNicki/dtu_mlops/s10_extra/cli.md

 ---

-If you have worked with python for some time you are probably familiar with the `argparse` package, which allows you to directly pass in additional arguments to your script in the terminal
+If you have worked with Python  for some time you are probably familiar with the `argparse` package, which allows you to directly pass in additional arguments to your script in the terminal

 ```bash